kimberly-kao/kimberly-kao.github.io/index.md

 ### ABOUT ME
 I'm a college student at Cal Poly Pomona pursuing a bachelors degree in computer science.
-I'm going to use this website to track my progress in school including my favorites of each year *(food, T.V. shows, etc)* and the classes I'm taking each semester.
+I'm going to use this website to track my progress in school including my favorites of each year *(T.V. shows, music, etc)* and the classes I'm taking each semester.

 ## 2019

 #### FAVORITE FOOD
 1. Spaghetti
 2. Sushi